IsamAljawarneh/MeteoMobilityIntegration/README.md

 **download_name** is the name of the file we want to create with the final data in CSV format.
 The default value is `structured_data.csv`.

+**debug_mode**: if this flag is present, the automation script sskips deletion of temporary files, prints the API request logs and shows the variables recognized by the script itself.

 ## Usage